Peruvian Amazon Company: Alfredo Montt

 Peruvian manager at Atenas: the replacement of Elias Martinengui.
 Montt was previously the manager at Ultimo Retiro, where he committed atrocities.
 Natives were also starved to death in the stockades under management of Montt.
 Montt ordered innumerable floggings against the natives for either being short on rubber, or trying to run away.
 Like other managers of the company, Montt took women by force as concubines and killed their husbands if they protested.
 At the time of Montt's departure from the region, he owed money to the company.
 Roger Casement later found out that Alfredo Montt was tipped off before he could be arrested and fled to Brazil with a number of Bora natives.
-Casement made an attempt to have Montt and Fonseca arrested by Brazilian authorities between September and November of 1911: however two commanders of the local authorities were bribed by the firm employing Montt and Fonseca.
+Casement made an attempt to have Montt and Fonseca arrested by Brazilian authorities between September and November 1911: however two commanders of the local authorities were bribed by the firm employing Montt and Fonseca.
 The pair managed to evade further attempts to have them incarcerated.